-Colletia paradoxa is a slow growing plant that will eventually reach 3 metres in height.
-It is a deciduous shrub having few small leaves but is clothed with vicious thorns which are formed from flattened branchlets and usually in threes.
+It is a slow growing plant that will eventually reach 3 metres in height.
+A deciduous shrub it has a few small leaves but is clothed with vicious thorns which are formed from flattened branchlets and usually in threes.

-In autumn it is smothered in small white heather like flowers that have a lovely scent, just watch the thorns!
+In autumn it is smothered in small white heather-like flowers that have a lovely scent, just watch out for the thorns!

 They could make an alternative to Berberis as a hedging plant, if the site was sheltered.